 - 1&1: They come in last overall out of these brands, but they’re also the most affordable.
 If you only have $12 to spend on hosting for a year, they can get the job done, but just watch out for those renewals and stick to using them for sites that aren’t super important or mission-critical, keep backups on a separate server, and you should be all good.

 That’s the order, overall, when we take everything into consideration.
-In that order, is probably about how likely you are to have a good experience with any of those hosting companies.
+In that order, is probably about how likely you are to have a good experience with any of those hosting companies (you can see both Godaddy and 1&1 are on the bottom of the list).
 Having said that, all 4 of them are massively popular and have a ton of clients, years of experience, hard-working staff members doing their best, and can certainly handle the task of hosting your site – but why not go with the one(s) that get it right most often?